Syngenta shares jump on report of Monsanto takeover talks

-ZURICH Syngenta's SYNN.VX shares jumped on Tuesday after a media report that the Swiss crop chemical maker had been in talks about a $40 billion takeover by U.S. rival Monsanto Co MON.N to create the world's largest agrochemical company.
+ZURICH Syngenta's shares jumped on Tuesday after a media report that the Swiss crop chemical maker had been in talks about a $40 billion (£23.58 billion) takeover by U.S. rival Monsanto Co to create the world's largest agrochemical company.

 Monsanto, the world's largest seed company, and Syngenta had held preliminary talks about combining, partly to allow the U.S. company to benefit from lower Swiss holding taxes, according to a report from Bloomberg.
 The talks were later abandoned, the report said.

 A Syngenta spokesman declined to comment on the report.
-Monsanto spokesman Lee Quarles said the company did not comment on "rumors and speculation," and had nothing to say about the reported talks.
+Monsanto spokesman Lee Quarles said the company did not comment on "rumours and speculation," and had nothing to say about the reported talks.

 Monsanto shares were down 0.7 percent at $121.26 in afternoon trade on the New York Stock Exchange.

-Analysts are expecting more deals in the sector as larger players like Monsanto, Bayer BAYGn.DE and BASF BASFn.DE look to bulk up and broaden their reach in crop protection and seeds.
+Analysts are expecting more deals in the sector as larger players like Monsanto, Bayer and BASF look to bulk up and broaden their reach in crop protection and seeds.

-In April, Chemtura Corp CHMT.N agreed to sell its agrochemical business to rival Platform Specialty Products Corp PAH.N for about $1 billion.
-(Full Story)
+In April, Chemtura Corp agreed to sell its agrochemical business to rival Platform Specialty Products Corp for about $1 billion.

-And Denmark’s Auriga Industries AURIb.CO, which controls Danish crop-chemical maker Cheminova, said on June 13 that it was reviewing strategic options.
+And Denmark’s Auriga Industries, which controls Danish crop-chemical maker Cheminova, said on June 13 that it was reviewing strategic options.

 Companies in Asia are also looking for more expertise in agrochemicals and seeds, in part due to governments such as China's wanting to increase domestic production and safeguard food security.